HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Hardware-Design/README.md

 ### Audio Sensor ###

 The audio sensor is used to measure the audio level or detect the change in such level in the indoor environment.
+Audio level could be another metric that indicates the amount of human activities in the room.
+The audio sensor could be used together with the PIR sensor in order to provide a better data collection of the activities in the room.

+The **Velleman Microphone Sound Sensor Module** was chosen for the project due to its dual output options (both digital and analog).
+The analog option is able to output an analog voltage level based on the sound level detected, and the digital option is able to output a digital voltage signal based on the threshold level set on the sensor through a variable resistor.

+When deployed, the sensor should be position to face the direction of potential sound sources.
+It should not be located close to sources of high level noise, such as the windows and the door.

 ## Power Supply ##